mozilla/data-docs/src/datasets/search.md

 Searches can be split into three major classes: _sap_, _follow-on_, and _organic_.

 SAP searches result from a direct interaction with a `search access point` (SAP), which is part of the Firefox UI.
 These searches are often called SAP searches.
-Please refer to [Search telemetry doc](https://firefox-source-docs.mozilla.org/browser/search/telemetry.html#browsersearchtelemetry-jsm) for the most recent status around `search access points` since much development has been around it**.
+Please refer to [Search telemetry doc](https://firefox-source-docs.mozilla.org/browser/search/telemetry.html#browsersearchtelemetry-jsm) for the most recent status around `search access points` since much development has been around it.

-There are multiple SAPs on Firefox browser, and please see [here](- [Search Access Points](https://mozilla.cloud.looker.com/dashboards-next/256), an overview of search, ad impressions, and ad clicks across the different search access points (SAPs) built into the browser) for illustration.
+There are multiple SAPs on Firefox browser, and please see [here](https://mozilla.cloud.looker.com/dashboards-next/256) for illustration.
 However, when you query them as `source` field in search tables, you will see more including:

 - `urlbar` - entering a search query in the Awesomebar.
 Searches typed into the search bar in the middle of the browser window will also be recorded as `urlbar` searches.
 - `urlbar-searchmode` - selecting a search partner icon while entering a search query in the Awesomebar or tagging the search partner (i.e. `@duckduckgo`) before entering search query via Awesomebar (was formerly called `alias` [added](https://bugzilla.mozilla.org/show_bug.cgi?id=1499193) as of Firefox 64.)